Polysoft-Games/polysoft-games.github.io/content/_index.md

     status = "complete"
     description = """
     Must go faster... go, go, go, go!
 I gave it a cold?
 I gave it a virus.
     A computer virus.
 Hey, take a look at the earthlings.
-Goodbye!
+Goodbye!!
 Do you have any idea how long it takes those cups to decompose.
 God creates dinosaurs.
     God destroys dinosaurs.
 God creates Man.
 Man destroys God.
-Man creates Dinosaurs.
-    Forget the fat lady!
-You're obsessed with the fat lady!
-Drive us out of here!
-    Checkmate...
-I gave it a cold?
-I gave it a virus.
-A computer virus. yeah, but your scientists were so preoccupied with whether or not they could, they didn't stop to think if they should.
     """
     thumbnail="https://picsum.photos/600/900"
 +++